lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 # You can use " in strings
 .str _ She said "hi"
 # Entering a long string
-.str story This is the first sentence of the story .str _     and it needs a newline now.
+.str line1 This is the first sentence of
-.word _ 10
+.str line2 the story.
-.str _     This is the second sentence after the
+.str line3 This is the second sentence
-.str _     first newline.
+.str line4 of the story.
 ```

 The .str command, name, and the string must fit on a single line.
+The string length must be less than or equal to 30 (the screen width).
 You cannot embed newlines in a .str string.
-Use `word _ 10` on the next line after the .str command to add a
-newline after the string.
+You should break up text into the individual lines as you would
+like to display them in the program.